Safest Teeth Whiteners

 A temporary crown is a tooth-shaped cap.
-It protects a natural tooth or implant until a permanent crown is made and cemented into place.
+It protects a natural tooth or implant until a permanent crown can be made and cemented into place.

-Temporary crowns are typically installed with temporary dental cement.
-That means you must be extra careful with your temporary crown.
+Temporary crowns are typically fixed in place with temporary dental cement so they can easily be removed to place your permanent crown.
+This means you must be extra careful with your temporary crown.

-If your crown falls out, you must not swallow it.
-If the crown falls out of your mouth, make sure you find it and keep hold of it.
+If your temporary crown falls out, don’t swallow it.
+If the crown falls out of your mouth, try to find it and bring it with you to your dentist appointment.

 Other essential steps to take when your crown has fallen out include:

 Temporary crowns need to be easy to remove so they can be replaced with a permanent crown.
-While you have the temporary crown fitted, you need to take extra care of it, so you do not increase the chances of it falling out.
+You need to take extra care of a temporary crown to reduce the chances of it falling out.

 A temporary crown is glued in with temporary dental cement.
-It should be completely functional, so you can chew normally.
+It should be completely functional so that you can chew normally.
 However, the glue is not meant to fit the tooth in permanently.

 You should avoid chewing gum or eating sticky foods that could loosen your temporary crown.
-It is essential to maintain proper dental care as well.
+It’s essential to maintain proper dental care as well.

 You should also avoid sugary foods.
 Your temporary crown may have a small gap between the crown and gum line.
-This means that sugar can reach under the crown and cause decay.
+This means that sugar can reach under the crown and cause decay or sensitivity.

 Here are some foods to avoid while you have a temporary crown fitted:

-Flossing is also recommended.
-However, you will need to thread the floss at the gum line without dragging it too hard to avoid dislodging the temporary crown.
+Flossing is recommended as well.
+However, you will need to floss down and out instead of down and up to help avoid dislodging the temporary dental crown.